-A technique that’s often overlooked in reducing anxiety symptoms is visualization.
+A technique that’s often overlooked in reducing depersonalization symptoms is visualization.
 It is also sometimes called guided imagery.

 What is visualization?
 To put it simply: it’s using your imagination to create visual images with your eyes closed (and sometimes open) to achieve the healing of a psychic illness, reduce physical pain, or have an emotional release.

-Here’s a step-by-step process for reducing anxiety symptoms, including panic, depersonalization and derealization (DP/DR), using visualization techniques.
+Here’s a step-by-step process for reducing DP symptoms, including panic and anxiety, using visualization techniques.

-- Step 1: When you are experiencing high anxiety, panic, or feeling out of touch with reality, find a quiet place to visualize and make sure you are in a comfortable position (sitting, standing, lying down — it’s up to you).
+- Step 1: When you are experiencing high depersonalization, anxiety, panic, or feeling out of touch with reality (derealization), find a quiet place to visualize and make sure you are in a comfortable position (sitting, standing, lying down — it’s up to you).

 - Step 2: Scan your body and notice all the sensations and feelings you are now experiencing.
 Is there a constriction in your chest or belly?
 Or are you having difficulty breathing?
 Do you feel like some energy is moving through your body?
 Do you feel numb somewhere?
 Pay attention to all of these areas.

-- Step 3: Using your creative imagination, visualize your anxiety, panic, or DP/DR as an object in your body.
+- Step 3: Using your creative imagination, visualize your DP/DR, panic, or anxiety as an object in your body.
 Give this object a shape, color, some texture, and details, such as whether it’s bright or dark.
 The size of this imaginary object can be big or small.
 Be as creative as possible.
 There are no rules here.

 - Step 4: Focus on this image and try not to get caught up in any other thoughts that are going through your head at the moment.